r-hub/sysreqsdb/README.md

 * The [`codemetar` package](https://github.com/ropensci/codemetar), R package for the [CodeMeta project](https://codemeta.github.io/), uses the sysreqs API to parse the SystemRequirements field.

+* The [`containerit` package](https://github.com/o2r-project/containerit) uses the sysreqs API to derive system requirements of packages for automatically creating a Dockerfile based on a collection of packages.

 ## License

 MIT © The R Consortium